natcap/ROOT/docsrc/rst/examples.rst

     Panels show carbon storage in a) current landscape, b) restored landscape, and c) the gain in carbon storage with restoration (difference map).

-**Note**: When preparing this data for ROOT, it is important that the rasters be provided with identical extent, projection, and pixel size.
+**Note**: When preparing this data for ROOT, it is important that all rasters be provided with identical extent, projection, and pixel size.
 Additionally, there is a particular format for the csv tables used to tell ROOT which raster to use for which data value.
 These details are discussed in the :ref:`interface guide<ig-preprocessing>`.

 Within ROOT, one key user-defined parameter is the “spatial decision unit” (SDU, :ref:`see guide<ig-sdu>`).
 This is the spatial unit for which ROOT turns each of the potential activities (in this case restoration) on or off.
 Due to computational limitations, it is generally not practical to have SDUs correspond with pixels.
-Depending on pixel size, this might also correspond with reasonable project limitations – for example it might not make sense to identify 30m^2 areas for restoration if there is a fixed per-project cost.
+Depending on pixel size, this might also correspond with reasonable project limitations - for example it might not make sense to identify 30m^2 areas for restoration if there is a fixed per-project cost.
 Here we will set the SDUs to be 25 ha, but it is worth considering this choice carefully for any given application.
 Note that ROOT also allows the user to provide an explicit map (via a shapefile) of desired SDUs, giving a great deal of flexibility to how SDUs are structured.

 .. figure:: _static/images/colombia_sdus.png
     :align: center